jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 (Source Geoffrey Hinton)

 Even the viewpoint may change, the pose matrices and the votes change in a co-ordinate way.
 In our example, the locations of the votes may change from the red dots to the pink dots below when the face is rotated.
-Nevertheless, EM routing is based on proximity and therefore EM routing can still clusters the same children capsules together.
+Nevertheless, EM routing is based on proximity and therefore EM routing can still cluster the same children capsules together.
 Hence, the transformation matrices are the same for any viewpoints of the objects: viewpoint invariant.
 We just need one set of the transformation matrices and one parent capsule for different object orientations.

 <div class="imgcap">
 <img src="/assets/capsule/cluster2.jpg" style="border:none;width:80%">